FADPNet: Frequency-Aware Dual-Path Network for Face Super-Resolution: Introduction

 To address these limitations, we aim to adaptively distinguish and process high- and low-frequency information.
-Meanwhile, we wonder about a dual-path feature fusion to help resolve the imbalance between local and global modeling that arises in previous frequency-aware methods, ultimately enabling more efficient and accurate FSR.
-As shown in Fig.~\ref{mamba_cnn}, we present the spectral energy maps generated by CNN \cite{ketkar2021convolutional}, and Mamba~\cite{gu2023mamba}.
-Interestingly, Mamba exhibits broader responses in the low-frequency regions of facial images, whereas CNN tends to be more sensitive to high-frequency components.
-Moreover, compared to the Transformer~\cite{vaswani2017attention} framework, Mamba achieves global modeling through scanning mechanisms, thus keeping the computational complexity within a linear range and avoiding the expensive quadratic cost.
+Meanwhile, we wonder about a dual-path feature fusion to mitigate the imbalance between local and global modeling in prior frequency-aware methods.
+Low-frequency facial components are mainly associated with smooth, slowly varying, and spatially correlated patterns, such as coarse facial geometry, contour continuity, illumination distribution, and skin-tone consistency~\cite{zhong2018joint}.
+These characteristics favor state-space modeling, whose recurrent state propagation enables efficient long-range context aggregation and promotes globally coherent representations~\cite{gu2023mamba,guo2024mambair,guo2024mambairv2}.
+In contrast, high-frequency facial components are concentrated around localized discontinuities and rapid spatial transitions, such as eye boundaries, mouth contours, nose edges, and fine texture details~\cite{zhong2018joint,zhou2018high}.
+Convolutions are more effective for such content because they act on local neighborhoods and respond strongly to spatial gradients and neighborhood-level variations.
+Consistent with this interpretation, we compare the band-wise frequency characteristics of intermediate features extracted by CNN~\cite{ketkar2021convolutional} and Mamba~\cite{gu2023mamba}.
+As shown in Fig.~\ref{mamba_cnn}, Mamba preserves a noticeably larger proportion of low-frequency energy, whereas CNN retains relatively stronger high-frequency responses.
 These observations lead us to consider an alternative design: could we develop a two-branch architecture that allows Mamba and CNN to each specialize in the frequency domains they are most suited for, while integrating their outputs to better balance global and local facial structure representation?